Dave-Buck/dave365.github.io/content/posts/http-for-entra.md

 ## ✅ The Solution: HTTP with Entra ID Connector

 Enter: the **HTTP with Entra ID connector**.
-This under-the-radar gem allows you to make authenticated HTTP requests — even to endpoints not officially supported.
+This connector has flown under the radar for me and allows you to make any API request within Microsoft 365 if used correctly.

 There are **two flavors** of this connector: